freshteapot/learnalist-mobile/README.md

 - Trigger the user to learn with the lists.
 - Interact with the learnalist api.

+# Notes

+- Currently focused on getting it up and running on iOS as I do not own an android device.

 # Development

 Working with the json models, will require a rebuld if changes are made.